zabertech/zaber-examples/src/gantry_calibration/README.md

 The higher order the interpolation, the more initial data points are necessary to deterministically generate the calibration map.
+`basic` demonstrates a simple bilinear interpolation with no optional parameters.
 By default, `bilinear`, `biquadratic`, and `bicubic` interpolation randomly generates the minimum number of points required to fit the interpolation chosen.
 The number of randomly generated points can be overridden with